 Why You’ll Love This Recipe

-- Prepped in under 10 minutes: These crispy oven potatoes only take a few minutes to cut and season.
+• Prepped in under 10 minutes: Just like my Hash Browns in Air Fryer from Scratch, these crispy oven potatoes only take a few minutes to cut and season.
 The oven does the rest of the work, giving you time to work on the rest of the meal prep.
 It is an easy recipe with delicious results.

 Ingredient Notes and Substitutions